Insurance Body Shop Locators vs Independent Directories: Which Should You Trust?

 Pros

-The owner can see DRP and non-DRP options, including specialty shops that may not join insurer programs.
+1. Broader market access — You can see DRP and non-DRP options, including specialty shops that don't join insurer programs.

 Cons